Shorthand for WindowsTM

 Cause: Shorthand may have gotten out of sync with your word processor.

 Solution: Use the mouse to activate Shorthand by clicking on the Shorthand icon.
-Click the Hide button to send Shorthand to the background.
-If your keyboard still doesn't work, shut down and restart Shorthand.
+Click the Hide button to send Shorthand to the background; this should reset your keyboard.
+If your keyboard still doesn't work: Shorthand may have crashed; shut down and restart (reboot) Windows.

 Home | Download | Purchase | Questions | Mailing Lists | Contact Us